Psalms For Life

 Psalm 68

-It often seems that God is unconcerned about the evil ravaging our world.
-But David assures us he’s come to live among us and is powerful, compassionate, and determined to bless the weak and enact justice for all.
+It’s easy to blame God for not caring about the evil ravaging our world.
+But David assures us he’s come to live among his people, is powerful, and has determined to bless the weak and set the world to rights.

 For the worship leader.
 A David psalm, a song.